Job searching can be incredibly frustrating.

 A short while later, Jordan's connections landed Daniel an interview with Lori Greiner (of Shark Tank fame).

 DiPiazza calls this “non-linear networking,” because the most important connections you're going to make are never going to happen in a straightforward fashion.
 Did he email Lori Greiner's assistant and land an interview?
 No way!
-He made a connection, who introduced him to a friend, who knew someone close to Greiner who set up the interview.
+He made a connection, who introduced him to a friend, who knew someone close to Greiner who set up the informational interview.

 This is some of the most powerful advice you can follow.